rstrotmann/td/docs/use.md

 ### Condensed

 This option can be used to compress the output horizontally.
 Days that have no daylabel ([see "period formatting"](input.md#period-formatting)) assigned will be rendered narrower.
-As an example, the following figure was rendered normally (using `python td.py test.json`):
+As an example, the following figure was rendered normally (using `td test.json`):

 ![](normal.svg)